HaxballAI/pythongame/README.md

 wasd to control red, v to kick. arrows to control pink, RCTRL to kick.

 tried to improve collisions.
-There are still a couple collision issues having to do with pushing the ball aginst a wall or corner and kicking PHILIP 7/17/18 2:50 PM EST
+There are still a couple collision issues having to do with pushing the ball aginst a wall or corner and kicking PHILIP 7/27/18 2:50 PM EST

 Made it possible to have 0 balls on a team (for testing) and also to disable the alternating kickoffs mechanic in the game features at the top.
 STEFAN  29/07/2018 13:49 BST

+fixed bug where if opposing team player pushed against each other, red would lose.
+Fixed ball and player behavior when pushing the ball into a corner and kicking.
+Comsetic changes PHILIP 7/29/18 9:58 AM EST